SaiKarthik547/multigen/README.md

     participant SM as SceneMemory
     participant IE as ImageEngine
     participant VE as VideoEngine
-    participant SVD as SVD-XT Pipeline
+    participant AD as AnimateDiff Pipeline
     participant FF as ffmpeg (subprocess)
     participant ML as ModelLifecycle